Earth is the only planet known to have subduction-driven active plate tectonics, to form granitic continental crust, and to support life.

-I am a completing a Ph.D. in geoscience at the University of Wisconsin - Madison in Dr. Annie Bauer’s Earth Evolution Group.
+I am currently completing a Ph.D. in geoscience at the University of Wisconsin - Madison in Dr. Annie Bauer’s Earth Evolution Group.
+My research is part of the ERC Monitoring Earth Evolution Through Time (MEET) project.

 Detrital zircon geochemistry - detrital zircons are often the only record of igneous processes during the Hadean and Archean.
-I use trace element and isotopic geochemistry to reconstruct the initiation of plate tectonics in the Eoarchean.
+I use trace elements and isotopic tracers in zircon to reconstruct the initiation and character of diverse tectonic styles on the early Earth.

-Computational science and big data - large repositories of geochemical data provide unique opportunities for research into the whole-Earth system.
-I am working on new methods to reduce sampling bias in these databases, and to constrain crustal composition over Earth’s history and in the present.
+Computational approaches to geoscience - large geochemical databases provide unique opportunities to understand long-term, whole-Earth processes.
+I am working on new methods to reduce sampling bias in these databases, and to constrain crustal composition in the present and throughout Earth history.

-Open-source software development (OSSD) - I help develop freely available analysis and visualization methods for geochemical data in the Julia programming language.
+Open-source software development - I develop freely available analysis and visualization methods for geochemical data in the Julia programming language.

 Contact